 Investing in real estate can be an excellent way to build wealth and secure your financial future.
 However, it is not always the most affordable thing in the world.
 However, if you have a friend who is willing to invest with you, it can be a great thing for you both.

 But when investing with a friend, it is important to note, there are a number of things to look out for that can make the process more complicated.
+Sure, you may be excited, but it’s always important to ensure you follow every step of the process correctly.
+This is why some solid research and assistance from professionals such as Paul Ognibene can be so helpful.
 Below, we’ll explore five key issues to consider when investing in real estate with a friend.

 - Both your credit files will be tied to the mortgage

 When taking out a mortgage to purchase a property, your credit score plays a major role in determining your interest rate.
 When investing with a friend, your mortgage rate will be tied to both credit reports, which means that any negative marks on one person’s credit report will affect the interest rate for both parties.
 It’s important to be aware of this, as it can impact the overall cost of the investment.

 - Your credit score could be pulled down by theirs